iATSPayments/com.iatspayments.civicrm/README.md

 2. Manage Contribution Pages -> Links -> Live Page.

 3. iATS Payments Credit Card: use test VISA: 4222222222222220 security code = 123 and any future Expiration date - to process any $amount.

 4. iATS Payments ACH/EFT: use 000000 for the Transit Number; 123 for the Bank Number; 123456 for the Bank Account Number $1

 5. iATS Payments SWIPE: not easy to test - even if you have an Encrypted USB Card Reader (sourced by iATS Payments) you will need a physical fake credit card with: 4222222222222220 security code = 123 and any future Expiration date in the magnetic strip - to process any $amount.

 6. iATS Payments UK Direct Debit: use 12345678 for Account Number; 000000 for Sort Code

-3. iATS has another test VISA: 41111111111111111 security code = 123 and any future Expiration date
+7. iATS has another test VISA: 41111111111111111 security code = 123 and any future Expiration date

-4. Reponses depend on the $amount processed - as follows
+8. Reponses for a transaction with VISA: 41111111111111111 depend on the $amount processed - as follows
   * 1.00 OK: 678594;
   * 2.00 REJ: 15;
   * 3.00 OK: 678594;